 Sociology is like learning a new language, although you are probably familiar with some of the concepts and issues that are central to the discipline.
 Because your familiarity may be based on your own subjective experience, this course offers you a special challenge which requires that you learn to analyze the same concepts and issues objectively and scientifically, sometimes abandoning long-standing beliefs about social life that are not based on logic, critical thought and evidence.

 Sociology is everywhere.
 It applies directly to your own life and relationships and it will provide you with a new perspective on many aspects of life and culture (assuming that you keep an open mind).

+We will apply sociology; this approach is the most enjoyable way to learn the material.
 Class exercises and applications-an interactive class, with your questions, comments and participation-are not only fun, they are productive.
 Active learning challenges you to get involved in the learning process, to enjoy learning for its own sake, to abandon the traditional passive student role, and to help teach each other.
 Your input, questions and comments will improve all of our learning.
 Get involved!!